sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/leason/ch0.md

-At this point, I need some clarification before going to further.
-I want to you to know the difference between cluster and nodes.
+At this point, some clarification is needed before going to further.
+I want you to know the difference between cluster and nodes.

 Think of a cluster not as a single PC, but as a team of players working together.
 It's the entire Kubernetes environment, working as one coordinated system.